raashidkhan1/automatic-scaling-webapp/README.md

 Tasks remaining -
-1) Use meaningful metrics from the haproxy stats, <Raashid>I stil need to figure out how to run both monitoring and auto-scaling indefinetly.
+1) Use meaningful metrics from the haproxy stats, <@raashidkhan1> I still need to figure out how to run both monitoring and auto-scaling indefinetly.
 2) Auto-scaling using podman commands or podman rest APIs, helpful link to using API in python - https://www.nylas.com/blog/use-python-requests-module-rest-apis/
 3) Need to figure out how to add container instances of webapp other than the load balancer itself running on a container.
 3.1) Another part to logically implement threading to run both monitoring and auto scaling on different non-blocking threads.